-On September 17, 2014, EMCORE entered into an Asset Purchase Agreement (the "Photovoltaics Agreement") with SolAero Acquisition Corporation ("SolAero"), a Delaware corporation and an affiliate of private equity firm Veritas Capital, pursuant to which SolAero agreed to acquire substantially all of the assets, and assume substantially all of the liabilities, primarily related to or used in connection with the Company's photovoltaics business, including EMCORE's subsidiaries EMCORE Solar Power, Inc. and EMCORE IRB Company, LLC (collectively, the "Photovoltaics Business" and, the sale of the Photovoltaics Business and the "Photovoltaics Asset Sale") for \$150.0 million in cash, subject to a working capital adjustment pursuant to the Photovoltaics Agreement.
+On September 17, 2014, EMCORE entered into an Asset Purchase Agreement (the "Photovoltaics Agreement") with SolAero Acquisition Corporation ("SolAero"), a Delaware corporation and an affiliate of private equity firm Veritas Capital, pursuant to which SolAero agreed to acquire substantially all of the assets, and assume substantially all of the liabilities, primarily related to or used in connection with the Company's photovoltaics business, including EMCORE's subsidiaries EMCORE Solar Power, Inc. and EMCORE IRB Company, LLC (collectively, the "Photovoltaics Business" and, the sale of the Photovoltaics Business and the "Photovoltaics Asset Sale") for \$150.0 million in cash, prior to a \$0.1 million to a working capital adjustment pursuant to the Photovoltaics Agreement finalized and paid by EMCORE during the quarter ended June 30, 2015.
 On December 10, 2014, EMCORE completed the Photovoltaics Asset Sale.

-As a result the financial results of the Photovoltaics Business are presented as "discontinued operations" on the Condensed Consolidated Statements of Operations for the three and six months ended March 31, 2015 and 2014; and the assets and liabilities of the Photovoltaics Business are presented as "assets of discontinued operations" and "liabilities of discontinued operations" on the Condensed Consolidated Balance Sheets as of September 30, 2014.
-No Photovoltaics assets and liabilities remain on the condensed consolidated balance sheet as of March 31, 2015.
-As of March 31, 2015, the Company has one remaining reportable segment: Fiber Optics.
+As a result the financial results of the Photovoltaics Business are presented as "discontinued operations" on the condensed consolidated statements of operations for the three and nine months ended June 30, 2015 and 2014; and the assets and liabilities of the Photovoltaics Business are presented as "assets of discontinued operations" and "liabilities of discontinued operations" on the condensed consolidated balance sheet as of September 30, 2014.
+No Photovoltaics assets and liabilities remain on the condensed consolidated balance sheet as of June 30, 2015.
+As of June 30, 2015, the Company has one remaining reportable segment: Fiber Optics.
 See Note 3 - Discontinued Operations in the notes to the condensed consolidated financial statements for more information.